chromestone/Advances-In-XR/index.md

     <img src="https://chromestone.github.io/Advances-In-XR/results/finetuned_affectnet_compressed.jpg" alt="finetuned_affectnet_compressed" loading="lazy">
   </div>
   <div style="clear:both; display:table;"></div>
-  <b>Figure 5 - Confusion matrices on the augmented dataset where the lower half of the face is removed and evaluation with compressed emotions.</b>
+  <p><b>Figure 5 - Confusion matrices on the augmented dataset where the lower half of the face is removed and evaluation with compressed emotions.</b></p>
 </div>

 **Analysis**

 In figure 1, we weighted our baseline and finetuned model's output (predicted probabilities for the 8 emotions) by $\alpha$ and $1-\alpha$ repsectively to create an ensemble model.

 The blue curve in fig. 1 actually is to be expected.
 This curve represents our ensemble model's performance on the original AffectNet dataset.
 I hypothesis that our finetuned model performs so poorly because of how we augmented the dataset.
-By zero-ing out the lower half of the face, the feature activations related to the mouth and any lower part of the face are zero.
+By zero-ing out the lower half of the face, the feature activations related to the mouth and any lower part of the face are always zero.
 This would be true all the way to the last layer, where our finetuning operates on.
 So when we perform gradient descent, the weighting on these features never gets any signal.
 Basically, the eye based features never learn to "play well" with the presence of mouth features.

-Thus it is somewhat unfair to evaluate our finetuned model on the original dataset.
-And in practice, we argue that this usually isn't a problem since the presence of a face almost always means that we can perform landmark detection.
+Thus it is somewhat unfair to evaluate our finetuned model on the original dataset with full faces.
+And in practice, we argue that this full face problem isn't a problem at all.
+The presence of a face almost always means that we can perform landmark detection.
 So that means we can easily zero out the lower half of the face before feeding it into our finetuned model.
-This is how we implemented our eyeFER model in our app.
+Our eyeFER model will always get input similar to its training set, the augmented dataset.
+In our app, we always use face landmarking to zero out the lower half of the face before feeding the face into our eyeFER model.

 This does lead us to be curious.
 What if we also trained a mouthFER?
 Would ensembling such a model with eyeFER lead to even decent results?
 And would adding a finetuned layer (for cross eye/mouth feature relations) get us anywhere close to SOTA?

 The orange line in fig. 1 shows the ensemble performance on the augmented dataset.
-Though this is also somewhat of an unfair evaluation since the baseline has never been trained on the augmented dataset, we argue there is still value to this analysis.
+Though this is also somewhat of an unfair evaluation since the baseline has never been trained on the augmented dataset, we argue that there is still value to this analysis.

 For one, this curve shows that the finetuned model contributes more to the performance on the augmented dataset than the baseline.
-We know this by comparing at the steepness on both sides of the curve (split at $\alpha = 0.5$).
-It is interesting to note that at around $alpha = 0.5$, we get a very small bump in performance
+We know this by comparing the steepness on both sides of the curve (split at $\alpha = 0.5$).
+It is interesting to note that at around $alpha = 0.5$, we get a very small bump in performance.

+Secondly, we can also treat this analysis as what happens when we zero out activations for mouth related features.
+(Though it's less clear how this affects deep features that depend on both shallower eye and mouth features.)

 Even though we have to take fig. 1 with a grain of salt, we created this graph because we think it is an interesting way to present our results.
-I've read some new papers that deal with overlaying synthetic masks.
-This doesn't seem to be too much of a stretch for future work given the fact that we already have face landmarks.

 ### eyeFER in Practice <a name="ePr"></a>